Last Updated on March 25, 2022 by Nazmin Sarker

 Prawns With Chayote In Turmeric Sauce Recipe

-This delicious and attractive dish from South-eastern Asian region of Malaysia and Indonesia.
+This delicious and attractive dish is from the South-eastern Asian region of Malaysia and Indonesia.

 - 450 g Fresh prawns, cooked and peeled